 Non-USDC Collateral Types

 The buying power for non-USDC collateral types is calculated as the USD price (not the USDC price).
-For example, if ETH is worth 1000 USD but the USDC stablecoin is trading below peg at $0.50, then the notional value of the collateral is equal to 1000 instead of 2000.
+For example, if ETH is worth 1000 USD but the USDC stablecoin is trading below peg at $0.50, then the notional value of this non-USD collateral remains the same.

 When USDC = USD